zoncabe/n64_libultra_demo/README.md

 ### basic Nintendo 64 game demo

-this is the bare bones [Buu 342's Libultra Sausage64 demo rom](https://github.com/buu342/N64-Sausage64) stripped of all the model showcase functions,
+this is the bare bones [Buu 342's Libultra Sausage64 demo rom](https://github.com/buu342/N64-Sausage64) stripped of all the model showcase functions

-so i can add some code to try to make it look like a third person shooter
+i added some code to try to make it look like a third person shooter

 hopefully i will add more gameplay styles when i have covered all the basic stuff